dcorney/text-generation/README.md

 Entry point is main.py which sets up logging and then calls whichever part of the system I'm working on.

+Most components require a local Redis server to be running, as it stores the Markov chain.
+Install by `brew install redis` (for example).
+Then run the `start-redis.sh` script.

 Most modules have a "dev()" function for locally-testing the module.
 These are liable to change / be removed, so shouldn't be relied on.

 Comments and suggestions always welcome!